DeepikhaR/Data-Analyst-Portfolio-Projects/README.md

-  1)Transformed data using Power Query and performed the ETL operations.
+  ->Transformed data using Power Query and performed the ETL operations.

-  2)For individuals in the data domain and people interested in data domain this dashboard presents a global perspective on key factors.
+  ->For individuals in the data domain and people interested in data domain this dashboard presents a global perspective on key factors.

-  3)Provides insights on survey takers' countries, the perceived difficulty of entering the data field, satisfaction levels with salary, and work- life balance.
+  ->Provides insights on survey takers' countries, the perceived difficulty of entering the data field, satisfaction levels with salary, and work- life balance.